 Results for the Space-Normalized Trajectories

-Note. a) Reaching trajectories in valid trials , averaged across participants.
+Note.
+Results of the preregistered analyses. (a) Reaching trajectories in valid trials , averaged across participants.
 Shaded areas are the standard error (SE). (b-f) Results of the different measures taken in the experiments.
 Dots represent single-participant averages across valid trials, while the red/blue horizontal lines depict the average of all participants.
 Black error bars symbolize the SE (used here instead of CI since some of the variables did not distribute normally).
 Full/dashed grey lines represent a numerical incline/decline (respectively) between the congruent and incongruent conditions.
 Measures in the figure were not normalized within participant.

 Discussion